dylan-k/MyVale/README.md

 ## Installation (Read All the Way Through)

-- make sure `vale` is installed i.e. `choco install vale`
-- cd to `~/.config/`
+- [install `vale`](https://docs.errata.ai/vale/install) and confirm via `vale -v`
+- do `cd ~/.config/`
 - clone this repo to become `~/.config/vale/` directory
 - some styles are here as git submodules to keep them update, so:
   - `git submodule update --init --recursive` to initialize the submodules
   - `git pull --recurse-submodules` any time to update submodules
-- hardlink the config file from this working directory to its required location.
+- hardlink the config file from the git repository folder to its required location.
+The hardlink ensures version-control for the file, while keeping it for Vale to use at the default location. (alternately: `vale --config='some/file/path/.vale.ini')
   - mac/linux: `ln ~/.config/vale/.vale.ini ~/.vale.ini`
   - windows: `New-Item -ItemType HardLink -Path "C:\Users\USERNAME\.vale.ini" -Target "C:\Users\USERNAME\.config\vale\.vale.ini"`
-- note the stylespath in that file, revise as needed
+- note the value of `stylespath` in the `vale.ini` file and revise as needed

+## Configuration

+- alias in `~/.bash_aliases` to edit Vale settings with Sublime Text:
+`alias valestyles="cd ~/.config/vale/ && subl ."`

-## Setup for Visual Studio Code
+### Setup for Visual Studio Code

 - Install the Vale extension from https://marketplace.visualstudio.com/items?itemName=errata-ai.vale-server
 - working windows settings: